PoisotLab/ms_betadiversity_response/maintext.md

 $\beta_{st}/\beta_{wn}$ as a function of the proportion of rewired links and the proportion of shared links.](numexp1.png){#fig:numexp1}

+The rewiring component $\beta_{os}$ varies as a function of the proportion of shared links that are rewired; by contrast, $\beta_{wn}$ varies *only* as a function of the proportion of links that are shared: that the unshared links are established between common or unique species has no effect on overall network dissimilarity.
+The quadratic nature of the denominator for $\beta_{st}$ is clear here, with a maximum reach when there is no re-wiring, and a small number of shared links (*i.e.* the networks are almost entirely dissimilar except for the links between shared species).
+Althought the *raw* values of $\beta_{st}$ may seem low, the normalization using $\beta_{st}/\beta_{wn}$ magnifies this effect: its values are indeed maximized when the rewiring is lower, *i.e.* all of the network variation stems from turnover processes.

 ## Is this decomposition over-estimating the effect of "rewiring"?

 One of the arguments put forth by @Frund2021DisSpe is that the decomposition